-2.11.
+2.14.
 Personnel Training

-All oil-handling personnel are trained, at a minimum, with regard to the contents of this SPCC Plan.
-Supplemental information could include general facility operations, operation and maintenance procedures to prevent discharges, discharge procedure protocols, and applicable pollution control laws and regulations briefings, at a minimum, highlight and describe known discharges or failures, malfunctioning components and any recently developed precautionary measures.
+All materials-handling personnel will be trained, at a minimum, with regard to the contents of this SPCC Plan.
+Supplemental information could include general facility operations, operation and maintenance procedures to prevent discharges, discharge procedure protocols, and applicable pollution control laws and regulations

-Discharge prevention briefings are scheduled and conducted for all materials-handling personnel annually to assure adequate understanding of this SPCC Plan.
-These
+Discharge prevention briefings will be scheduled and conducted for all materials-handling personnel annually to assure adequate understanding of this SPCC Plan.
+These briefings, at a minimum, will highlight and describe known discharges or failures, malfunctioning components and any recently developed precautionary measures.

-Training records are maintained by the facility.
+Training records will be maintained by the facility.

-2.12.
+2.15.
 Security